top of page

 INDULGE

-We’ll be heading out before noon to the rolling hills of a nearby olive oil farm for a truly local experience.
-Kick things off by touring the facilities as you learn the ins and outs of time-honored techniques before we settle down for some tasty treats.
-As this is one all-encompassing experience, we’ll be sampling more than just olive oil (think cheeses, honey, and a few secret specialties).
-Before we leave, you’ll step into the kitchen to learn how to cook like a Cretan yourself.
+We’ll get things rolling in the hills of a nearby olive oil farm, where you’ll tour the facilities, learn the ins and outs of time-honored techniques, and settle down for some farm fresh eats (think cheeses, honey, and a few secret specialties).
+As this is one all-encompassing experience, you’ll even step into the kitchen to learn how to cook like a Cretan yourself.

 Ancient ruins from thousands of years ago in Crete.